SCIENCE WITH THE AMOEBA SISTERS

 Yes!
 Pinky has been a public school educator for 12 years and found traditional lecturing to be her personal challenge.
 She had so much content to cover, but she found it challenging to use traditional lecture/notes because it left less time for hands-on labs, discussion, student questioning, and student creation.
 Our short videos were intentionally designed to give more time for those valuable experiences.

 I am a high school or university student.
-Can you help me with specific science questions?
+Can you help me with specific science questions or an assignment?

 While we are unable to help with assignments or answer content related questions, we hope our video playlist will be a helpful supplement.
-We encourage you to discuss your questions with your teacher/professor and let your teacher/professor know what you are struggling with!
+If this is based on a question you are researching, we encourage you to discuss your questions with your teacher/professor and let your teacher/professor know what you are struggling with!
 Educators are creative masters at developing different ways to bring content to life.
 We also have a video that gives some study strategy tips using our videos!

 I'd like to translate your video?
 (Or comics, GIFs, etc)